 - Open Thumb Web Space: Opening and closing the thumb against the fingers positions the thumb in abduction.
 Abduction and adduction are required to open and close the scissor’s blades.
 If a child is not able to open and close their thumb due to physical deficits or weakness, they will not be able to cut with typical scissors.
 There are many modified versions of scissors out there to assist with this area.
 Read more about open thumb web space here.

 - Hand Strength: Cutting with scissors requires strength.
+The first stage of this is snipping paper.
 Children may complain of hand fatigue, not be able to cut thick paper such as construction paper, or may cut paper with short snips of the scissors.
 A gross hand grasp is needed for endurance in scissor use.
 Looking for ways to build hand strength?
 Try these creative activities.